dharana77/typechain/README.md

-# typechain
+# Typechain
-typeScript in action, simple blockjchain in typescript language
+TypeScript in action, Simple Blockjchain in Typescript language